yabwe/medium-editor/README.md

 * __targetCheckboxText__: text to be shown in the checkbox enabled via the __targetCheckbox__ option.
 Default: `'Open in new window'`

 ### Paste Options

+The paste handler is a built-in extension which attempts to filter the content when the user pastes.
+How the paste handler filters is configurable via specific options.

-Options for paste are passed as an object that is a member of the outer options object.
+Options for paste handling are passed as an object that is a member of the outer options object.
 Example:
 ```javascript
 var editor = new MediumEditor('.editable', {
     buttons: ['bold', 'italic', 'quote'],